uazhlt-ms-program/ling-539-sp2021-technical-tutorial-ashleyp-hlt/index.md

    ![Image of FLUFF3](/ScreenShots/FLUFF3.png)

 ## Step 1: Loading Data
-As previously mentioned, the data for this tutorial was scraped from google reviews on the web and exported as an xml file.
-ElementTree was used to parse the file and extract each review and it's published-at date.
-Out of the 300 reviews collected, the first 200 were added to a dictionary designated as the training set, and the remaining 100 made up the test set.
-Snorkel works well with various types of DataFrames and provides native support for several structures, so the dictionaries were then converted to Pandas DataFrames.
+As previously mentioned, the data for this tutorial was scraped from google reviews on the web, and exported as an xml file.
+ElementTree was used to parse the file and create a dictionary mapping each review to it's published-at date.
+Snorkel works well with various types of DataFrames and provides native support for several structures, so the dictionary was then converted to a Pandas DataFrame.

 ```python
 import xml.etree.ElementTree as ET